-Customer Agility is an agile framework for implementing CRM software.
-It combines the Scrum agile product development framework with additional agile best practices.
-It's designed for CRM customers and consultants that want an agile process, faster releases, improved collaboration, greater transparency, and reduced risk compared to a traditional, sequential CRM project.
+Scrum is an agile framework for team-based, complex problem-solving.
+Scrum is a great fit for designed for CRM customers and partners that want an agile process, faster releases, improved collaboration, greater transparency, and reduced risk compared to a traditional, sequential CRM project.

 This post is the first in a series aimed at CRM customers and consultants who want to learn how to use Scrum in a CRM project.
-In this article, we'll learn the basics of the Customer Agility framework with an introduction to its pillars and principles, roles, events and practices.
+In this article, we'll learn the basics of the Scrum framework with an introduction to its pillars and principles, roles, events and practices.

 Core pillars and principles